 Technologies, manned and unmanned, that will allow the safe and efficient: storage; selective offload; handling; surface, subsurface or amphibious transport and transfer; and delivery of payloads, materials, supplies, personnel and other required items at-sea without the need to return to port for benign sea conditions or to use port-based assets.
 Technologies may address: precision maneuvering at sea; at-sea mooring / coupling; at-sea transfer between ships / vessels; at-sea servicing of equipment/systems/payloads; decision support for at-sea logistics operations; advanced surface, subsurface and amphibious transport systems; advanced ship-to-shore transport / transfer systems; and other related challenges.

 Research Challenges and Opportunities

-- Develop state-of-the-art technologies to improve on current, forward-deployed, logistic practices currently in use by the U.S. Navy — making them more efficient, safe and capable
+- Develop state-of-the-art technologies to improve on current, forward-deployed, logistic practices currently in use by the U.S. Navy and Marine Corps — making them more efficient, safe and capable

-- Develop unmanned systems for the distribution of logistics — from the smallest part to largest vehicle — to remote operating units both at-sea and ashore
+- Develop unmanned systems for the distribution of logistics — from the smallest part to largest vehicle — to remote / widely distributed operating units both at-sea and ashore

-- Reduce the Navy’s dependence on large surface vessels for re-supply and re-arming
+- Reduce the Navy’s dependence on large surface vessels or ports for re-supply and re-arming

 Program Contact Information